17+ Most Epic Super Bowl QR Code Ads and More

 In the end, Lil Nas got to bring home the Doritos bag as he rode on his old town horse.

-But what really made this an influential commercial is that this helped Lil Nas’ single to hit the top charts on Apple Music, Spotify, and Billboard.
+But what really made this an influential commercial was that it helped Lil Nas’ single reach the top of the charts on Apple Music, Spotify, and Billboard.

 Aquaman star Jason Momoa stripped some clothes and skin in the 2020 Rocket Mortgage ad.
 And no, not that kind of stripping.